Even though I’m a doctor myself, I felt anxiety when my primary care doctor retired and I had to find someone new.

 Ameet Aggarwal is a naturopathic doctor and homeopath.
 While I don’t know Ameet, his talk and work look to offer helpful insights because he incorporates the role of trauma in chronic illness with additional training as a psychotherapist doing EMDR and Family Constellations for working with multigenerational trauma.

-Other Talks at the Fatigue Super Conference
+Talks I Also Liked at the Fatigue Super Conference

 - Dr. Sarah Myhill (known for her work with ME/CFS)